 - Credit: you don’t improve your credit rating by using a prepaid card.

-- Rewards: credit card style reward schemes (cashback on purchases, air miles etc.) are not available for prepaid.
+- Rewards: credit card style reward schemes (cashback on purchases, air miles etc.) are not available on most prepaid card platforms.

 The business traveller

 Your team needs to meet clients and attend trade shows, but expense spending can easily get out of hand.
 With prepaid cards, you can set realistic limits for travel, hotels and subsistence.
 Put a little extra on the most senior employees’ cards for client entertainment.
 Either way, everyone can travel worry-free.

 Studies show that millennial workers value personal development opportunities more than any other in-work benefit.
 By loading up prepaid cards with a set amount earmarked for L&D, you can motivate your workforce and give HR a useful recruitment and retention tool.
 All without any administrative burden at all: it’s a set-and-forget L&D strategy!